SecUSo/privacy-friendly-notes/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This app uses icons licensed under the [CC BY 2.5] (http://creativecommons.org/licenses/by/2.5/).
-In addition, the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo, the app logos and the splash icon) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2016).
+The app uses icons licensed under the the [CC BY 2.5] (http://creativecommons.org/licenses/by/2.5/) and from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo) copyright [SECUSO](www.secuso.org) (2021).

 ## Contributors